dang1840/SEIS635FinalProject/README.md

   Entry 2: Store Guest data (if later we dicide to keep Guest record) Entry 3,4: Store Player1 and Player2 data in PlayerVsPlayer mode

-2. The Player Vs Player not working correct yet.
-The code for Player Vs Player should go into GameController class

-3. Run code from TicTacToe class main
+2. Run code from TicTacToe class main

-4. User Stories:
+3. User Stories:

   .
 As a user, I would like the game to hava Player Vs Player mode, so that I can play the game with my friends.